-* Scoop the beans out into bowls with a strainer type serving spoon and top with a generous pat of butter.
+* Scoop the beans out into bowls and top with a pat of butter.
+(Tastes mighty good!)

 * Put into a flat-bottomed mixing bowl: 2 cups of well drained, cooked black beans (per the above recipe), along with a good representation of whatever's been cooked with it (onions, spices, mushrooms), 2 slices of coarse grated bread, 1 teaspoon of seasoned salt (something like: "Lemon-Pepper"), 1/2 cup all-purpose flour (add 1/4 level tsp of xanthan --if you use a home-ground, non-gluten flour).
-Optionally, add in 1/4 cup of sugar (or brown sugar).
-Try it with and without.
-My first batch was without and it tasted pretty good, even by itself.
+Add in 1/4 cup of brown sugar (packed).
+(My first batch was without and it tasted pretty good.)

-* Mix the ingredients together --which might/should be rather dry.
-Rapid stamps with a potato masher should get it (not slow, bear-down mashing strokes).
-No big deal on the mixing.
-It tastes just as good with plenty of black beans still showing.
+* Mix the ingredients together --which might/should look rather dry, but it gets more moist as the beans blend in.
+Rapid stamps with a potato masher should get it, but no big deal on the mixing.
+The burgers taste just as good with plenty of black beans still showing.

-If it's on the moist to watery side, that's okay.
+If your bean glop is on the moist to watery side, that's okay.
 The xanthan might take up excess water after a short while, or you can just slow cook it dryer.

 * Put cooking oil into a big black iron frying pan.
-This bean concoction ends up oil thirsty, so start with plenty --and maybe you can't afford enough "extra virgin" olive oil.
-I ended up with Mazola ("good for the heart" says the bottle) --the oil we normally pop corn in (using a "Stir Crazy").
+This bean concoction ends up oil thirsty, so start with plenty.
+Maybe you can't afford enough "extra virgin" olive oil.
+I ended up with Mazola ("good for the heart" --says so right on the bottle).
+(That's the oil we normally pop corn in, using a "Stir Crazy".)

-* Turn up the heat until the oil is hot, run the heat back to med-low and lay in your bean glop --no more than 1/2 inch thick, so that it cooks (firms/browns) through, and cut into patties with your spatula.
-You'll have to scrape them off the pan (with a plastic spatula if you're stuck with a non-stick pan) and turn them over several times in order to keep oil under the patties.
+* Turn up the heat until the oil is hot, run the heat back to med-low and lay in your bean glop as patties --no more than 1/2 inch thick, so that they cook (firm) through.
+You'll have to scrape them off the pan (with a plastic spatula if you're stuck with a non-stick pan) and turn them over a couple times in order to keep oil under the patties.